antonfirsov/docs/2020/05-May/maui-announcement/introducing-dotnet-maui.md

 ### MVU

 In addition, we are enabling developers to write fluent C# UI and implement the increasingly popular Model-View-Update (MVU) pattern.
 Both MVVM and MVU deliver the same native applications, performance, and platform fidelity.
-Developers can now choose which style best suits their preference and use case.
+Developers will be able to choose which style best suits their preference and use case.
 Let's take a look at MVU in action.

 ```csharp
 readonly State<int> count = 0;